mgawish/imgurish/README.md

 # Imgurish
-Imgurish is client app for the Imgur platform built using SwiftUI and Combine.
+Imgurish is a client app for the Imgur platform built using SwiftUI and Combine.

 # Imgur API
 https://api.imgur.com